 The new Italtile Retention Scheme was adopted by shareholders at a general meeting held on 24 June 2020 with 96% of votes in favour of the new scheme.

 The Company's remuneration policy and Implementation report were approved by 95% of shareholders at the Company's 2019 AGM.
 We believe that this reflects recognition of our ongoing commitment to engage with our shareholders and act on concerns where necessary.

 REMUNERATION COMMITTEE AT A GLANCE

-- determine and approve the total remuneration of executive directors and executive management;
+- determine and approve the total remuneration of the executive team;

-- determine and approve the performance measures for executive directors;
+- determine and approve the performance measures for the executive team;

 - review the compensation basis and proposed average annual increases for the Group's employees;

 - review remuneration and Board best practice and trends in order to assess the appropriateness of the remuneration policy;

 - review remuneration matters for top management promotions, transfers and termination of employment;